-- DHP optimizes water use while continually improving its environmental and economic performance. - In the context of climate change, adapting the water storage capacity of hydropower reservoirs contributes to reducing floods and droughts in regulated river basins. - Key achievements in 2020 include responsible operations every day and particularly in extreme situations, where we aim to contribute to reducing the impacts of major flood events in Albania.
+• Key achievements in 2021 include responsible operations every day and particularly in extreme situations, where we aim to contribute to reducing the impacts of major flood events in Albania.
 Knowledge and efficiency in integrated water resource management has evolved.

 - Ensure adequate handling and systematic follow-up of water levels, flow limits and specific operating rules put forth in the concession. - Demonstrate responsible water management under shifting climate conditions.
 This implies planning for potential extreme situations in both wet and dry years, and still be able to fulfil our concession requirements.